satinsiders/Manager-MAS/README.md

 To support this workflow, the system stores its own records for:

 - The studyplan for each student and its version history.
-- Progress through the plan, tracking which question types have been mastered.
+- Progress through the plan, tracking which question types have been mastered in the `student_progress` table.
 - A dispatch log noting which curricula have been sent for each question type.
 - Daily performance logs capturing correctness and confidence ratings.
 - Approximate scores for diagnostic tests and full-length exams.